 Managing the Cost of Care

-Payment Options for Our Home Health Services
+Payment Options for In-home care

 For more information on how you can manage the cost of your loved one's care, call (800) 990-9750.

 Private in-home health care costs will vary depending on a variety of factors.
 The amount of care, type of care, and the need for more specialized services will vary the ultimate cost.
 Before we can determine the cost of care, we first need to understand the type of care you’re looking for.
 We offer a wide variety of services for you or your loved one.

 - Companion care to fill in the gaps when you can’t be there

 - Monitoring services, which also include fall and medical alert systems

 - Personal care, which includes assistance bathing, showering, food preparation, and more

 - Medical care to assist with ongoing conditions and injury or surgery recovery

 - Homemaker’s services to ensure a clean, safe, and comfortable living environment